We are all becoming more conscious of our impact on the environment, but can this attitude be applied to our boilers?

-You can install a second-hand boiler in your home; however, it must conform to current regulations and be fitted by a qualified professional.
+You can install a second-hand boiler in your home; however, it must conform to current regulations and be fitted by a qualified boiler installer.
 The cost of the boiler will be cheaper, but the installation costs will be similar.

-If you have a very tight budget a second-hand boiler will be cheaper than a new one initially, but there are negatives to consider.
+If you have a very tight budget a second-hand gas or electric boiler will be cheaper than a new one initially, but there are negatives to consider.

 Can I sell my old boiler?